Guide to MICHELIN Star Restaurants - San Diego

 The positioning of this elegant oceanfront restaurant allows ingredients to be sourced from both Southern California as well as Valle de Guadalupe, including the wines from the premiere viticultural region itself.

-Executive chef Roberto Alcocer highlights the balance between tradition and innovation in San Diego's newest MICHELIN Star restaurant, having received its first Star just a few months ago during the summer of 2023.
+Executive chef Roberto Alcocer highlights the balance between tradition and innovation in San Diego's newest MICHELIN Star restaurant, having received its first Star in the summer of 2023.

 Mabel's Gone Fishing